Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 10 Juni 2026 04.56.13 UTC
+- WIB: Rabu, 10 Juni 2026 06.36.34 UTC
-- WITA: Rabu, 10 Juni 2026 05.56.13 UTC
+- WITA: Rabu, 10 Juni 2026 07.36.34 UTC
-- WIT: Rabu, 10 Juni 2026 06.56.13 UTC
+- WIT: Rabu, 10 Juni 2026 08.36.34 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: success
+Kategori: nature